 "We've been practicing a lot, no different than always," Tryan said.
 "I rope a lot regardless.
 To me, nowadays, it's so competitive and there are so many good headers, if you don't rope all the time you'll only be so good.
 There might be a guy that says that's not true, but that's not what I see.
 Those are the ones who stay good.
 I didn't get NFR steers.
 All of its overrated.
 You cannot practice the same as the NFR, no matter what.
 Any kind of practice, being sharp and ready, isn't overrated.
 Everybody builds the arenas and says it's a part of their success.
 I've built arenas and did terrible and not built arenas and done great.
 The year I had the best NFR, I was living in Arizona and didn't even turn a steer because I didn't have a heeler except for two half-day sessions."

 Two-time World Champion Header Chad Masters is seventh in the PRCA World Standings with $85,342.14 won going into the Wrangler NFR.
 For reference, that's just $30,000, or a go-round win and placing out of the number-one spot.

 Masters comes into this year's Wrangler NFR on the heels of some big wins during the regular season, including in the two least-NFR-like setups: Pendleton and Cheyenne.
 He'll rope with Joseph Harrison, with whom he won The Daddy of 'Em All in July.
-Harrison won $82,346 at last year's NFR—his first appearance in the City of Lights—and will have the horsepower to outperform the pack.
+Harrison won $82,346 at last year's NFR—his first appearance in the City of Lights—and will have the horse to outperform the pack.